brokensandals/rank_files/README.md

 It's intended for **small datasets** and **small _k_**; e.g., finding the top 10 out of a few hundred files.
 Comparisons are done **pairwise**: the LLM is given two documents at a time and asked to pick the better one according to the specified criteria.
 A single-elimination tournament is used to determine the overall "best" file, with additional rounds to determine the runners-up.
 For a dataset of _n_ files, the tool has to invoke the LLM approximately `(n-1) + (k-1)*log_2(n)` times.

-Currently, only text files are supported (no images/PDFs/etc).

 The supported model APIs are Ollama and Anthropic (Claude).

+Current **limitations** / known issues:

+- Only text files are supported (no images/PDFs/etc)
+- Models that always output chain-of-thought, e.g. DeepSeek-R1, are not supported
+- Improperly formatted model output (which is especially likely to be an issue with small models) results in an unrecoverable error

 # Usage